What is Survivalrun?

 Survivalrun is a fast-growing sport in the Netherlands.
-The sport is not very well known, so it might well be that you don’t exactly know what to imagine when thinking of this Survivalrun.
+The sport is not very well known yet.
+Are you not sure what to imagine when thinking of survivalrun?
 In that case, you have arrived at the right page!
 Here we explain exactly which obstacles you might encounter and what you get to learn!

-During a match, also called a run, you will fulfil a trail with obstackles.
-The track can cross any variety of terrain, for example forest, fields, villages, etc. Many obstackles are built out of beams and ropes, but often we use recycled material.
+During a competition, usually called a run, you will complete a trail with obstacles.
+The track can cross any variety of terrain, for example forest, fields, villages, etc. Many obstacles are built out of beams and ropes, but often we use recycled material.
 This can literally be anything!
 Think of old fire hoses, car tyres, beer kegs, axes, lanternposts; you cannot think of an object crazy enough to make an obstacle out of!
-Hommes, de track owner, always makes sure that new obstacles are being built every now and then.
+Hommes, the track owner, always makes sure that new obstacles are being built every now and then.
 This means there’s always a new challenge to conquer!
 During runs you may also encounter obstacles of natural origin such as digs, ditches and hills.

 Below, we have summed up the most commonly found obstacles.

 The Swingover!
-This is probably the most fundamental obstackle in Survivalrun and you will definitely encounter this one.
-You climb up using a rope or something, roll over a horizontal beam and climb down again.
+This is probably the most fundamental obstacle in Survivalrun and you will definitely encounter this one.
+You climb up using a rope or something else, roll over a horizontal beam and climb down again.

 Many obstacles are swinging obstacles.
 You swing from hold to hold using your arm muscles.
 Like thise monkeybars, for example!

-Lianas: these are vertical ropes with which you need to cross using your arm muscles and a tactically placed foot-knot.
+Vertical ropes: Make your way across vertical ropes by using your arm muscles and a tactically placed foot-knot.

 The Monkeyhang: Climb with you hands and feet to the other side along a horizontal rope!